This post has been updated for 2019.

-If you follow me on Instagram stories at all (@elletrain) you know I love to cook and bake.
+If you follow me on IG (@laurajansenstyle), you know I love to cook and bake.
 My grandmother was an amazing Southern food cook and baked the most delicious desserts.
 My stepmother is half Italian, and has always cooked and baked fabulous holiday treats and special birthday meals.
 My youngest brother works in the food industry and is an avid fan and tester of all of Alton Brown’s recipes.
 My mom is an incredible cook who has hosted international dinners in her home, where she’s researched traditional foods from various countries to serve to complete strangers (#brave).
 I think it’s in my blood.

-I didn’t used to love to cook, but being surrounded by such wonderful foodies in my life, I had no choice but to take up interest.
-Once you spend a little time trying out recipes and building your repertoire of kitchen tools, you learn the genuine satisfaction that comes with making a delicious meal or treat.
-I know many of you out there probably share my interest or know someone who does.
-For you or them, a great kitchen tool is really a priceless gift that will be used again and again.
+I didn’t used to love to cook, but being surrounded by such wonderful foodies in my life, I had no choice but to take an interest.
+Once I spent a little time trying out recipes and building an arsenal of kitchen tools, I learned the genuine satisfaction that comes from cooking.
+A great kitchen tool really is a priceless gift that will be used again and again.

-Here, I’ve tried to gather useful, beautiful kitchen gifts that I would absolutely love to receive this Christmas.
-They’re also all available with Amazon Prime shipping, so you have time to order them before the holiday.
-From mixers to cookbooks, there’s a little something here for every price point and every cook.
+Below I’ve tried to gather useful, beautiful kitchen gifts that I would absolutely love to receive this Christmas.
+They’re also all available with Amazon Prime shipping, so you have plenty of time to order them before the holiday.
+From mixers to cookbooks, there’s a little something here for every price point and cook.